Hastings Beer and Music Festival

 The Hastings Beer and Music Festival is a four-day event that takes place at The Oval, Hastings.
 It is managed by a committee made up of members of the local Hastings Round Table.

 History

 The Hastings Beer Festival started in 1981.

 In 2005, Hastings Beer and Music Festival had Keane, a local band from the nearby town of Battle, perform at the event.
+The 2025 Hastings Beer and Music Festival took please at The Oval on Falaise Road.
+It included performacnes by Dead Calm, The Cavaliers, Vexed, Blair, The Willis Duo and The Midnight Project.